-- 2. Submit complete signed NOI and SWPPP to the following email address: epa.constilr10swppp@illinois.gov.
-Submit a copy of the signed NOI and appropriate fee by certified mail to the Agency at the address above. - E. Additional Notification.
-Construction activities that are operating under approved local sediment and erosion plans, land disturbance permits, grading plans, or storm water management plans, in addition to filing copies of the Notice of Intent in accordance with Part D above, shall also submit signed copies of the Notice of Intent to the local agency approving such plans in accordance with the deadlines in Part A above.
-See Part IV.D.2.d (Approved State or Local Plans).
-A copy of the NOI shall be sent to the entity holding an active General NPDES Permit No. ILR40 if the permittee is located in an area covered by an active ILR40 permit. - F. Notice of Termination.
-Where a site has completed final stabilization and all storm water discharges from construction activities that are authorized by this permit are eliminated, the permittee must submit a completed Notice of Termination that is signed in accordance with Part VI.G (Signatory Requirements) of this permit. - 1.
+The completed NOI and SWPPP may be submitted electronically to the following email address: epa.constril10swppp@illinois.gov

+- A copy of the letter of notification of coverage along with the General NPDES Permit for Storm Water Discharges from Construction Site Activities or other indication that storm water discharges from the site are covered under an NPDES permit shall be posted at the site in a prominent place for public viewing (such as alongside a building permit). - E. Additional Notification.
+Facilities which are operating under approved local sediment and erosion plans, grading plans, or storm water management plans, in addition to filing copies of the Notice of Intent in accordance with Part D above, shall also submit signed copies of the Notice of Intent to the local agency approving such plans in accordance with the deadlines in Part A above.
+See Part IV.D.2.d (Approved State or Local Plans). - F. Notice of Termination.
+Where a site has been finally stabilized and all storm water discharges from construction sites that are authorized by this permit are eliminated, the permittee of the facility must submit a completed Notice of Termination that is signed in accordance with Part VI.G (Signatory Requirements) of this permit. - 1.
 The Notice of Termination shall include the following information: - a.
 The mailing address, and location of the construction site for which the notification is submitted.
-Where a mailing address for the site is not available, the location can be described in terms of the latitude and longitude of the approximate center of the facility to the nearest 15 seconds, or the nearest quarter section (if the section, township and range is provided) that the construction site is located in; - b.
+Where a mailing address for the site is not available, the location can be described in terms of the latitude and longitude of the approximate center of the facility to the nearest 15 seconds, or the nearest guarter section (if the section, township and range is provided) that the construction site is located in; - b.
 The owner's name, address, telephone number, and status as Federal, State, private, public or other entity; - c.
-The name, address and telephone number of the general contractor(s); - d.
-The date when construction was completed and the site was stabilized and when all construction materials, waste and waste handling devices, and construction equipment have been removed from site; and - e.
+The name, address and telephone number of the general contractor(s); and - d.
 The following certification signed in accordance with Part VI.G (Signatory Requirements) of this permit:

 "I certify under penalty of law that all storm water discharges associated with construction site activity from the identified facility that are authorized by NPDES general permit ILR10 have otherwise been eliminated.
-I understand that by submitting this notice of termination, that I am no longer authorized to discharge storm water associated with construction site activity by the general permit, and that discharging pollutants in storm water associated with construction site activity to Waters of the United States is unlawful under the Environmental Protection Act and Clean Water Act where the discharge is not authorized by a NPDES permit.
+I understand that by submitting this notice of termination, that I am no longer authorized to discharge storm water associated with construction site activity by the general permit, and that discharging pollutants in storm water associated with construction site activity to Waters of the State is unlawful under the Environmental Protection Act and Clean Water Act where the discharge is not authorized by a NPDES permit.
 I also understand that the submittal of this notice of termination does not release an operator from liability for any violations of this permit or the Clean Water Act."